Abitha25/Simple_Voice_Assistant_App/README.md

 # Simple_Voice_Assistant_App
-This is a simple Voice Assistant Application which greets you with wishes(goodmorning, good noon , good night, good evening)based pncurrent time.
+This is a simple Voice Assistant Application which greets you with wishes(goodmorning, good noon , good night, good evening)based pncurrent time.<br/>
 It perform basic mobile activities like
     -->Asking queries like time and date
     -->opening other apps like chrome browser,whatsapp, facebook ,youtube, google play music, instagram etc.,